zurb/F5-accessibility-audit/readme.md

 - N/A

 ## Typography
-- We should have a section explaining that the "use h1 whereever now due to sectioning"" is no longer a recommendation
+- We should have a section explaining that the "use h1 wherever now due to sectioning"" is no longer a recommendation

 - A section of `aria-level` WAI-ARIA attribute must be created and accounted